-"Deliver" as defined at Section 3(a)(7) means a transfer of possession of a record; as used in this context the meaning and context of the term "transfer" are different from the definition of "Transfer" at Section 3(a)(31), which refers to conveyance of an interest in vehicle.
+"Deliver" as defined at Section 3(a)(7) means a transfer of possession of a record; as used in this context the meaning and context of the term "transfer" are different from the definition of "Transfer" at Section 3(a)(32), which refers to conveyance of an interest in vehicle.
 Payment by the transferee for the cost of delivery constitutes "the cost of delivery provided" and meets the definition of deliver.
-In the case of an electronic record, deliver means the transmission by electronic means to the electronic mail address of the recipient.
+In the case of an electronic record, "deliver" means the transmission by electronic means to the electronic mail address of the recipient.

-Under Section 3(a)(10), "Electronic certificate of title" designates a certificate of title that meets all requirements in the definition of a certificate of title and is only in electronic form.
-See also Sections 11 and 14.
+Under Section 3(a)(9), "Electronic certificate of title" designates a certificate of title that meets all requirements in the definition of a certificate of title and is only in electronic form.
+See also Sections 11 and 14 (distinguishing between a certificate of title and other information in the files of the office).
 This definition is modeled somewhat on the UCC Article 9 definition of "Electronic chattel paper" at Section 9-102(a)(31).
 The general purpose is to create a parallel system for electronic certificates of title, somewhat like that for electronic chattel paper in Article 9, while continuing to recognize the traditional primacy of a written certificate of title if one exists.
-See Sections 16, 18, 19, 21-23; and the definition at Section 3(a)(34).
+The result is that some provisions apply only to written certificates of title, some apply only to electronic certificates of title, and some apply to both.
+See, e.g., Sections 16, 18, 19, 20-23; and the definition of "written certificate of title" at Section 3(a)(36).